Philip Melanchthon: Personal appearance and character

-He was never in perfectly sound health, and managed to perform as much work as he did only by reason of the extraordinary regularity of his habits and his great temperance.
-He set no great value on money and possessions; his liberality and hospitality were often misused in such a way that his old faithful Swabian servant had sometimes difficulty in managing the household.
+He did not value money and possessions; his hospitality was often misused in such a way that his Swabian servant sometimes had difficulty in managing the household.
 His domestic life was happy.
 He called his home "a little church of God", always found peace there, and showed a tender solicitude for his wife and children.
-To his great astonishment a French scholar found him rocking the cradle with one hand, and holding a book in the other.
+A French scholar once found him rocking the cradle with one hand, and holding a book in the other.